Human spare parts galore – the next 10 years

 Let’s imagine it would take some hours to build the new organ.
 It would make a lot of sense to put the receiver to sleep for those few hours and implant the seed through microscopic cuts allowing the organ to build itself inside the body while the old, defective one is liquefied and removed.

-This would make those procedures little more traumatic than getting the hard skin scrubbed off your feet.
+This would make those procedures a little more traumatic than getting the hard skin scrubbed off your feet.

 There are sure still tons of issues to resolve but in 10 years we will be in the middle of a storm.
 In 20 years from now, receiving new organs won’t be a real issue anymore.